Selhurst, North Ward: History

 During his years in Townsville, Robert Philp developed an interest in politics through his involvement in the campaign to expand the railway to the west and through his participation in the movement to create a separate north Queensland state.
 He was elected to the Queensland Legislative Assembly in 1886 as the member for Musgrave, a constituency north of Townsville.
 Philp became member for Townsville in 1888, Premier in December 1899 and Premier again in 1907–1908.
 He remained in politics until 1915.

 Management of the Townsville Branch of the firm passed to several managers after Philp entered politics.
 John Alexander Carpenter, who later transferred to Townsville, was a very successful manager of the Cairns Branch from 1907 to 1914.
 The Cairns Branch, during Carpenter's time, became the biggest net earner of any branch in Australia.
 However, due to poor management and aggressive competition from firms such as Samuel Allen and Cummins & Campbell, the Townsville Branch slumped and John Alexander Carpenter was transferred to the Townsville office in June 1914.
 Carpenter purchased land on Melton Hill in North Ward on 22 October 1914.
 The property was transferred to his wife on 18 December 1916 and a year later the original house was destroyed by fire.
 The second house, Selhurst, was built in 1919 after the fire.
 While it is not known who designed and constructed the building it is possible that Townsville architect Walter Hunt was the architect.
 The house was sold to the Burns Philp Company, as a manager's residence, after Alexander Carpenter was transferred to New Zealand as General Manager in 1919.

 The house continued as the manager's residence until 1976 when Burns Philp sold its Townsville office.

-It is important to note that from early settlement Melton Hill has been the location for residences for managerial staff, lawyers and doctors.
+From early settlement Melton Hill has been the location for residences for managerial staff, lawyers and doctors.
 The first house was built by John Melton Black, manager for Robert Towns c 1865.
 The Commonwealth Bank and Bank of New South Wales also built managers' houses on the hill, as did several insurance companies and the Shell Oil Company.
 Jacob Leu of the law firm Roberts & Leu also constructed Warringa as his residence next door to Selhurst.

 Apart from Selhurst, a number of significant villa residences from the nineteenth and early to mid twentieth century survive along Cleveland Terrace.
 These places include The Rocks - 1888, former McMahon House - c.
 1896, Mandalay - c.
 1898, Illawarra - 1911, Warringa - 1912, Duncragan - 1917, the former Shell Company manager's house - c.
 1930, and Former North house - 1940.